jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 0
 v1\.0 v1\.1 v1\.2 v1\.3 v1\.4 v1\.5 v1\.6 v1\.7 v1\.8 v1\.9 v1\.10 v2\.0 v2\.1 v2\.2 v2\.3 v2\.4 v2\.5 v2\.6 v2\.7 v3\.0 v3\.1 v3\.2 v3\.3 v3\.4 v3\.5 v3\.6
 Actionable insights
+1

-1Implement robust network monitoring within OT environments, paying attention to abnormal behavior that may indicate malicious activity.
+Implement robust network monitoring within OT environments, paying attention to abnormal behavior that may indicate malicious activity.
+2

-2Use firmware scanning tools to identify and mitigate potential security weaknesses in high\-risk devices.
+Use firmware scanning tools to identify and mitigate potential security weaknesses in high\-risk devices.
+3

-3Adopt IoT management in the cloud to benefit from standard governance models, reliable patching, broad monitoring, and continued security investment.More than 50 percent of devices use firmware versions exposing them to more than 10 CVEs even though firmware significantly reducing exploitable CVEs has been available for more than 10 years 57% of devices on legacy
+Adopt IoT management in the cloud to benefit from standard governance models, reliable patching, broad monitoring, and continued security investment.

+More than 50 percent of devices use firmware versions exposing them to more than 10 CVEs even though firmware significantly reducing exploitable CVEs has been available for more than 10 years 57% of devices on legacy